-SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.
+SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

 Fisherman's Wharf San Francisco is a popular neighborhood on the northern side of the city.
-This neighborhood is home to some of SF's most famous attractions such as Pier 39, the ferries to Alcatraz Island and dozens of interesting and original shops and restaurants.
+This neighborhood is home to some of SF's most famous attractions, such as Pier 39, the ferries to Alcatraz Island, and dozens of interesting and original shops and restaurants.

 Today, you will still find remnants of the fishing community around the neighborhood.
 However, tourism is now the key to this thriving San Francisco district.